nimroddanielmaayan/the-wild-oasis/notes.md

   in-depth way.
 This is useful if we have complex, critical functions that require special treatment

+## React Styling

+- Since React is a library and not a framework, it's not opinionated when it comes to styling.
+Any styling method can be used, according to the project needs

+- Main methods of styling React components:

+  - `Inline styles`: Styles that are written directly in the JSX code.
+This is the least recommended way of styling

+  - `Global CSS\SASS file`: A possible way of styling React components, but global styles can be hard to manage and can cause conflicts

+  - `CSS Modules`: One external style file per component

+  - `CSS-in-JS`: CSS in the JavaScript.
+This is a very popular way of styling React components.
+Some of the libraries that help do this are `Styled Components` and `Emotion`

+  - `Utility-first CSS`: Styling React components usin pre-defined utility classes.
+The most popular library for this is `Tailwind CSS`

+  - `UI libraries`: Libraries like `Material UI`, `Chakra UI`, `React Bootstrap` and `Mantine` that provide pre-built components and styles.
+This is especially good for small projects since it saves a ton of time on building UI

 ## Tailwind CSS

 - `Tailwind CSS` is a "utility-first CSS framework".
 It's a CSS framework that